 Hug Rug Reversible Woven Rugs 120x170cm (£125.00)

 To set the foundation for a modern- maybe even funky-style, consider the reversible two-tone design of the Reversible Woven rug.
-The 120x170cm herringbone rug is woven from recycled plastic bottles and still soft enough for bare feet., Unsurprisingly, the durable, fade-proof, mildew-resistant, and low-maintenance surface is a crowd pleaser.
+Woven from recycled plastic bottles, the 120x170cm herringbone rug is still soft enough for bare feet!
+Unsurprisingly, the durable, fade-proof, mildew-resistant, and low-maintenance surface is a crowd pleaser.
 Available at The Rug Seller in rugs, cushions and throws.

 Plaza Indoor/Outdoor Rugs 152x230cm (£99.00)

-This classic diamond pattern is loved for the quality, beauty and elegance it brings to indoor-outdoor areas.
-Thanks to a power-loomed construction, this rug blends premium quality polypropylene synthetic fibres with a low-pile sisal look for the best of both worlds: stain and fade resistance with natural softness.
+Featuring a classic diamond pattern the Plaza Rugs are loved for the quality, beauty and elegance it brings to indoor-outdoor areas.
+Thanks to a power-loomed construction, this rug blends premium quality polypropylene synthetic fibres with a low-pile sisal.
+Creating a look for the best of both worlds: stain and fade resistance with natural softness.
 With this sophisticated design available in five neutral colour schemes, you might find yourself tempted to pick up a couple for use indoors and out.
 Available on The Rug Seller.

 Patio Flatweave Indoor/Outdoor Rugs 200x290cm (£119.00)

-This vibrant floral design showcases a monochrome geometric pattern –and, indeed, it is, in contrasting shades either black and white (as pictured) or white and black.
+Showcasing a monochrome geometric pattern in bold contrasting shades the Patio rug is a striking statement piece.
+It is available in two colourways – black and white (as pictured) or white and black.
 Constructed of durable polypropylene and water-resistant, you can count on the minimalistic style staying put in rain or shine.
 If dirt begins to dull it, simply rinse off with a hose!
 Plus, a latex/polyester backing helps the rug stay in place underfoot.
 Available at The Rug Seller.

 Piatto Flatweave Indoor/Outdoor Rugs 160x230cm (£110.00)

-This geometric rug features an attractive, but no overpowering design of geometrics fit for any transitional space.
-Don’t worry if there’s no sky blue in your outdoor living room; you might still find a similar design and colour (including a silver or natural) more suitable Constructed of durable polypropylene synthetic fibres that are treated to resist stains and mildew, the product can handle the elements out on a patio or heavy foot traffic indoors.
+This geometric rug features an attractive, but not overpowering design fit for any transitional space.
+Don’t worry if there’s no sky blue in your outdoor living room; you can find a similar design and colour (including a silver or natural).
+Constructed of durable polypropylene synthetic fibres that are treated to resist stains and mildew, the product can handle the elements out on a patio or heavy foot traffic indoors.
 Available at The Rug Seller.

 Outdoor Border Indoor/Outdoor Rugs 150x230cm (£90.00)

-This Outdoor rug showcases all of its beauty and vibrancy with its simplistic design.
-Constructed of 100 percent polypropylene from recycled bottles, milk jugs, and other plastic packaging, the indoor/outdoor rug is stain and mildew resistant as well as protected from UV rays so much so that it comes with a one-year guarantee.
+Showcasing simplistic design, this rug is a beautiful addition to indoor and outdoor areas.
+Constructed of 100 percent polypropylene from recycled bottles, milk jugs, and other plastic packaging, the indoor/outdoor rug is stain and mildew resistant.
+It has been treated to protect it from UV rays so much so that it comes with a one-year guarantee.
 Now for the tough decision: which of the four colour combinations to choose?
 Available at The Rug Seller.